wzao1515/R2S/README.md

 # R2S
 A small tool help you succeed in learning relational algebra and SQL.

+# Contribute
+To contribute, just pull requests!
+I could assure you every request will be seriously considered!

 # idea & todo
 10/15/2018:
   Make it executable and able to read files contain relational algebra.
 Done.